aws-kens/edl-composer/README.md

 ## Edl Composer

+This is a fork of [pietrop/edl_composer](https://github.com/pietrop/edl-composer) project.
+The only change is to remove @pietrop/react-transcript-editor dependency to make the package more lean.

 The EDL composer node module can be used to create Edit Decision List.
 EDL, Edit Decision List, is a plain text format that describes a video sequence.
 It can be opened in a video editing software to reconnect media to assemble a video sequence.
 Originally extracted from autoEdit.io